dreamthought/compose-ansible-motd-provisioner/ansible-master/roles/motd-setup/README.md

 Role Variables
 --------------

-motd\_greeting - containing the message to display
+motd\_message - containing the message to display

 Dependencies
 ------------